framelift/framelift/README.md

 them: playback controls, playlists, history, settings, network streaming, and updates are all plugin DLLs loaded at startup over a stable, versioned binary ABI; the window, decode/playback engine, and platform integration are built-in modules compiled into the host.
-Add or remove plugin features by dropping a DLL in or out of the `packages/` folder.
+Add or remove plugin features by dropping a DLL/SO in or out of the `plugins/` folder.

 ## Features